ibm-messaging/mq-container/docs/building.md

 You can use the environment variable `MQ_ARCHIVE_DEV` to specify an alternative local file to install from (which must be in the `downloads` directory).

+## Applying an iFix

+If you intend to apply an iFix provided by IBM MQ Support team, more information about this process is available at [iFix for IBM MQ Software](/docs/ifix.md)

 ## Installed components

 This image includes the core MQ server, Java, language packs, GSKit, and web server.
 This is configured in the `mq-redux` build stage in `Dockerfile-server`.